 Park and ride the FREE MST Trolley

 Are you over 60 years of age and in need of a warm meal?
-If so, Monterey Recreation and Meals on Wheels of the Monterey Peninsula will be offering a DRIVE THRU meal pick-up program.
+If so, Monterey Recreation and Meals on Wheels of the Monterey Peninsula is offering a DRIVE THRU meal pick-up program.
 Meals for seniors will be offered Tuesday through Friday from 11am-noon at the El Estero Park/Dennis the Menace Parking Lot.
-Face masks are required when picking up your food.
+Face masks are required when picking up your meals.

 For more information and to make a reservation, please email email@example.com or call Monterey Recreation at (831) 646-3866 and leave a message for staff.

 SEE PAST ACTIVITIES

 Hello and welcome to the Monterey Recreation Division - Virtual Recreation Center.
 We are committed to ensuring that our participants have resources to maintain healthy lives, grow meaningful relationships and have motivating experiences.
 We realize that Virtual Recreation is a temporary measure until we are able to offer our in-person programs and services again.
 In these challenging times, our Virtual Recreation Center will bring programs and resources to you and your family in the comfort of your own home with the hope of making it easier for you to prioritize your health and well-being.
 We will update this page regularly with new resources as they become available.
 New weekly activities will be posted every Friday.

 At this time, City of Monterey parks and playgrounds remain open as the State and County COVID-19 guidelines do permit passive use of public park space as long as social distancing requirements are being met.
 No gatherings, parties, group activities, meet-ups are permitted without an authorized permit from the City of Monterey Recreation Division.
 It is recommended that you please enjoy our outdoor spaces with members of your shared household only.